Managing high calcium

 Before your doctor can manage your hypercalcaemia they will need to ask you a lot of questions about the history of your illness and your symptoms.
 It may seem like a lot to deal with if you are not feeling very well at the time.
 You probably just want your doctor to give you something to relieve your symptoms and leave you alone.
 But it is very important that your doctor takes the time to assess all aspects of your condition so that you get the right diagnosis and treatment.

-If you are in too much pain or feeling too tired or sick, and you really do not feel that you can answer questions, then your family and friends may be able to help.
+If you are in too much pain or feeling too tired or sick, then your family and friends may be able to help with answering questions.
 If you have very severe hypercalcaemia it is unlikely that you will be able to answer the questions.
 Your doctor will rely on information from the people close to you and your test results to decide on your treatment.